Boat Safety & Fire Systems - Safety Equipment Maintenance

 Parachute Flares: A red rocket flare used day or night, reaching a height of 300 metres and then drifting slowly down by parachute.

-How to use a flare
+How to use a Boat Flare

 1. Select the right colour or type to be used.